 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, the University of Southampton reported total carbon emissions of approximately 135,600,000 kg CO2e.
-This figure includes Scope 1 emissions of about 17,420,000 kg CO2e, Scope 2 emissions of around 1,000,000 kg CO2e, and significant Scope 3 emissions totalling approximately 117,400,000 kg CO2e.
-Notably, business travel contributed about 5,800,000 kg CO2e, while employee commuting accounted for approximately 2,300,000 kg CO2e, and purchased goods and services represented a substantial 101,000,000 kg CO2e.
-The University has set ambitious targets to achieve net zero emissions for Scopes 1 and 2 by 2030.
-Key initiatives include eliminating gas usage, refurbishing buildings to enhance energy efficiency, and transitioning to renewable electricity, a goal that was partially realised with the completion of renewable electricity supply in June 2021.
-These commitments reflect the University’s dedication to sustainability and its proactive approach to reducing its carbon footprint.
-Overall, the University of Southampton is on track to meet its near-term climate commitments, aiming for significant reductions in its carbon emissions as part of its broader sustainability strategy.
+This includes Scope 1 emissions of about 17,420,000 kg CO2e, Scope 2 emissions of around 1,000,000 kg CO2e, and significant Scope 3 emissions totalling approximately 117,400,000 kg CO2e.
+Notably, business travel contributed about 5,800,000 kg CO2e, while purchased goods and services accounted for a substantial 101,000,000 kg CO2e.
+The University has set ambitious climate commitments, aiming for net zero emissions for Scopes 1 and 2 by 2030.
+Key initiatives include eliminating gas usage, refurbishing buildings to enhance energy efficiency, and transitioning to renewable electricity, a goal that was partially achieved in June 2021.
+These commitments reflect a strong dedication to sustainability and align with broader industry standards for climate action.
+The emissions data is not cascaded from any parent organization, indicating that the University of Southampton independently reports its carbon footprint and sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents